Glazier (Glass Worker)

 The main health and safety issues for glaziers include:

-- Work at heights, including work on ladders and scaffolds - fall injuries.
+- Work at heights, including work on ladders and scaffolds.

-- Handling large, awkward, heavy sheets of glass - back and arm injuries.
+- Handling large, awkward, heavy sheets of glass.

-- Working in awkward positions and standing for long periods of time - back and arm injuries.
+- Working in awkward positions and standing for long periods of time.

 - Slips, trips and falls.

-- Cuts and lacerations from sharp edges of glass.
+- Cuts and lacerations from sharp edges of glass or the tools used.

 - Eye injuries from flying particles when cutting and grinding glass.